Rose tells his family not to come to Russia

 The Russian Football Association was fined £22,000 by FIFA, after racist chants were directed towards black French players during a friendly between the two nations in March, a seemingly lenient punishment Rose labelled "disgusting".

-"I am not worried about myself," Rose told Standard Sport.
+"I am not worried about myself," Rose said.
 "But I've told my family I don't want them going out there because of the racism and anything else that may happen."

-Rose, who will be competing at his first World Cup, revealed his family were heartbroken, but believes it is in everybody's best interests for them to stay away.
+Rose, who will be competing at his first World Cup, revealed his family was heartbroken, but believes it is in everybody's best interests for them to stay away.

 Rose has experienced racism during his England career previously.